GitHooksToolbox/prompt-default-branch-commit-deprecated/README.md

 	</a>
 </p>

+> This project was formally called `prompt-master-branch` but has been renamed to reflect the more dynamic nature of the solution.

 ## Overview

-No matter which style of git workflow you use, it is generally (but not by everyone) agreed that committing directly into the master branch is a bad idea.
+No matter which style of git workflow you use, it is generally (but not by everyone) agreed that committing directly into the `default branch` is a bad idea.

+> We use the term `default branch` to mean any branch you have configured as your default, this is often `master` or `main` but can be configured on a repo by repo basis.

 Some of the reasons for this include (and there are many many more):

-* If you push a work-in-progress state to remote, the master is potentially broken.
+* If you push a work-in-progress state to remote, the `default branch` is potentially broken.
-* If another developer starts work for a new feature from master, they start with a potentially broken state.
+* If another developer starts work for a new feature from the `default branch`, they start with a potentially broken state.
 This slows down development.
 * Different features/bug-fixes are not isolated, so that the complexity of all ongoing development tasks is combined in one branch.
 This increases the amount of communication necessary between all developers.
 * You cannot do pull requests which are very good mechanism for code reviews.
-* You cannot squash commits/change git history in general, as other developers might already have pulled the master branch in the meantime.
+* You cannot squash commits/change git history in general, as other developers might already have pulled the `default branch` in the meantime.

 ## What can we do ?